 From a lifestyle watch to medical technology to lightweight design: amorphous metals open up new application options for a multitude of sectors and industries.
 One of the main great advantages is the combination of 3D printing and metallic glasses.
 Find out all about it!

 Which amorphous applications are available?

 Medical technology gets just what it wants with amorphous metals: the perfect material for the production of long-lasting scalpels or minimally invasive instruments.
-But even in the human body, amorphous metals will play an important role in future – as implants.
+But even in the human body, amorphous metals will play an important role in the future – as implants.

 Thanks to the additive method, many industrially manufactured components can be produced "as a whole".
 This means that the components do not have to be manufactured individually and subsequently assembled.

-Why 3D printing and amorphous metals are a real dream team: read here how the TruPrint systems from TRUMPF and the ultra-pure, specially optimized powders from Heraeus AMLOY work together perfectly.
+The reason 3D printing and amorphous metals are a real dream team: read here how the TruPrint systems from TRUMPF and the ultra-pure, specially optimized powders from Heraeus AMLOY work together perfectly.

 These machines enable amorphous printing – even in series